adrianosilveira13/persistFileDB/README.md

 ## Usage

 /api/save - Save data into a file
+Returns 200 if correct data is provided
+Returns 400 if no data is provided

 ```
 {